 Please always check with us beforehand to make sure the facility you want to go to is recognised.

-CT, MRI or PET scans received as an out-patient will be paid in full at a scanning centre listed in our Directory of Hospitals.
+CT, MRI or PET scans received as an out-patient will be paid in full at a scanning centre listed in our Specified Hospital List.

 We do not pay for out-patient drugs or dressings.

 What about intensive care?